DTW-DanWard/OctopusDeployUtilities/docs/FAQ.md

 * for each API call:
   * creates a folder with the name matching the API name;
   * make 1 or more API calls to the server to fetch data;
-  * based on your configured [property blacklist or whitelist](TypeWhiteListBlackListConfig.md) it might remove unwanted properties;
+  * based on your configured [property blacklist or whitelist](PropertyWhiteListBlackListConfig.md) it might remove unwanted properties;
   * stores result data in that folder;
 * after export is complete it [post-processes the data](PostProcessing.md), adding names where only ids used to exist, adding variables and deployment processes directly to projects, etc.

-If you'd like more detail about the export process please review the source code (it's well commented).
+If you'd like more detail about the export process please review the source code (it's well-commented).

 You can learn more about the Octopus Deploy REST API by reviewing the [Swagger on their demo server](https://demo.octopus.com/swaggerui/index.html).